 - Financial Goals: For real estate investors, knowing your future goals is key to the loans you pick.
 Bridge loans offer investors opportunities to fund investments and get ahold of payments.
 Homeowners looking to solve budget problems can use mortgage calculators to find their post-refinance payments.
 If you have a short-term loan, your payments will be higher, which may not actually be helpful for your budget.

-- Other Considerations: Homeowner with second mortgages, a home refinance can be more complex.
+- Other Considerations: You should always check the current mortgages rates today.
+Homeowners with second mortgages, a home refinance can be more complex.
 You could combine both mortgages into a larger loan, or pay off the first mortgage.
 How long you plan to move in the future refinance your loan might not be worth it.
 Your credit score affects your mortgage options as well, if it is too low, you may not be able to refinance.

 Steps to Refinancing For Homeowners